What You’ll Learn 💾

 Selection field

-and label it (for example "User" - click on Selection and overwrite it):
+… and label it (for example, “User”).
+Click on Selection and overwrite it.

-To remove an item, just select it from the list on the left side and press the Remove Item button.
-When all names are entered, press the OK button or press Cancel to reject all entries.
-The result of the upper entries is the following dropdown list in the global header window:
+To remove an item, select it from the list on the left side and press the Remove Item button.
+When all names have been entered, press the OK button to confirm, or Cancel to discard all entries.

 Position up/down

-File name field
+File Name field

 Comments field